 - How will you address additional mental health or wellbeing anxieties?

 - Can your volunteers assist in the manufacture of personal protective equipment as a remote task?
-These will not be medical grade, but may offer some reassurance.
+These may offer some reassurance.

 - Will your volunteers need training on additional hygiene practices, and will they have responsibilities in that area?

 - How can your museum offer a sense of belonging, community and purpose to volunteers who are able to come in, and also to those who can’t?